-COVID-19: How to be a great video conferencing host (part two)
+Video conferencing in healthcare: how to be a great host (part 2)

 As a consultant anaesthetist, I’ve hosted a number of video conferences over the past few months.
-So, here’s part two of my top tips on how to be a great video conferencing host!
+So, here’s part two of my top tips on how to be a great video conferencing host in healthcare!
 If you haven’t already read part one, click here first!

 Now, where were we?